 A science lesson and wind speed contest

 IN SEASON 4!
 Wind for Change is a classroom education program and fundraiser coordinated by Justin Berk, meteorologist and Stevenson University professor.
 Justin will visit your school, teach your class a complimentary science lesson about weather, and coordinate a wind speed contest among students.
 His presentation is easily adjusted for various ages, and can be tailored to emphasize current classroom topics.
 Justin finds this program works best with grades K-8.
-In his first three years conducting Wind For Change, Justin has raised a staggering $63,000 as kids collect pledges for their wind speed.
-Season 4 has launched … and YOUR school can be a part of it!
+In his first three years conducting Wind For Change, Justin has raised a staggering $55,000 and in Season 4 he has officially raised an AMAZING $70,000 as kids collect pledges for their wind speed.

 How Wind For Change works:

 See it on video! (click image)Two Weeks Prior to Visit

 Two weeks before Justin visits your school, teachers explain the Wind For Change contest to students and ask for participants in a wind speed contest.
 Participating students then take home a Wind Speed Pledge Sheet and solicit pledges from families and friends.
 Sponsorships start at 50¢ per mph.
 Students can also collect a flat donation of $5 or more to participate.

 Part 1 of the visit – The Science Lesson

 Justin’s 45-minute science presentation covers a wide range of weather-related concepts.
 Certainly his most popular segment with students is extreme weather, interspersed with videos, photos and Justin’s narrative of safety tips and forecasting techniques.
 Justin keeps his slide deck infused with current events, including pictures of satellite launches and recent storms.

 Part 2 of the visit – The Wind Contest